 Ms Catherine McPhillips - Registrant Council Member

-Ms McPhillips is a qualified social worker and has worked in the profession for over 30 years.
+Ms McPhillips chairs the NISCC Professional in Practice (PiP) Partnership Committee.
+Catherine is a qualified social worker and has worked in the profession for over 30 years.
 She has had extensive experience in a range of professional and managerial posts up to her retirement from her post as Head of Primary Mental Health Care for the Southern Health & Social Care Trust in October 2012.
 Catherine has played a key role towards the development of social work expertise in Mental Health Services.
 She was an Approved Social Worker and was involved in the training and development of Approved Social Work candidates.
 Catherine is a voluntary member of the Cruse Bereavement Southern Area Management Committee.

 Ms Anne O'Reilly (OBE) - Stakeholder Council Member

-Ms O'Reilly has over 25 years experience in the voluntary and community sector.
+Anne has over 25 years experience in the voluntary and community sector.
 Anne worked in the age sector for over 20 years both as CEO of Age Concern and AgeNI, managing a range of care services and community based programmes for older people throughout that period.
-She also has extensive experience in the women’s sector; as Chair of NIRWN (NI Rural Womens Network), Vice Chair of WRDA (Women’s Resource and Development Agency), and as a board member of the Rural Community Network.
-She is also active in CO3 an organisation to develop third sector leadership; is a member of the voluntary and community sector Joint Forum working to develop stronger working relationships between government and the sector.
-She works currently for Women’s Aid Federation NI; she is supporting the development of a new organisation Connect With Care to develop a number of Retirement Villages across NI to offer more choice and options for people planning ahead for retirement and into later life.
-Anne is also a short term professional foster carer with Barnardos.
+She also has extensive experience in the women’s sector; as Chair of NIRWN (NI Rural Womens Network), and Chair of WRDA (Women’s Resource and Development Agency).
+Anne is also a NED of the Belfast Trust with responsibilities for PPI and Carers at board level; Chairs the Social Care Committee and sits on the Adoption Panel.
+Anne is also a foster carer with Barnardos.

 Appointment of Council Members